colRoz - A colour package for the land down under

 Note there is no need to tell

-what theme the palette you want is in.
-Type in the palette name andcolRoz
+colRozwhat theme the palette you want is in.
+Type in the palette name andcolRozwill search the entireoz_palettelist

 pal <- colRoz_pal(name = "ngadju", n = 3, type = "discrete")